Sridevi-Pemmasani/SQL-Project-NGO-Operations/README.md

 ## 7. Findings & Recommendations

 - **Donor Engagement**: A few major donors contribute the majority of funds.
 Implement loyalty and recognition programs.
-- **Volunteer Optimization**: Certain programs are overstaffed.
-Balance volunteer distribution.
+- **Volunteer Optimization**: Balance volunteer distribution among different project activities
-- **Donation Peaks**: High donations during festival seasons.
-Plan campaigns accordingly.
-- **Regional Impact**: Some regions have fewer beneficiaries.
-Reallocate resources to underserved areas.
+- **Beneficery Feedback**: Encourage and Collect feedback from all beneficiries to evaluate the service activities

 ---